tahifaMed/bank-account/README.md

 # Choice of implementation

-to store all transactions made to an account, I create an immutable list of BankAccountEvent, the immutability is for the integrity of the data. the different type of events made hierarchical to keep open closed principles.
+to store all transactions made to an account, I create an immutable list of BankAccountEvent, the immutability is for the integrity of the data. the different type of events are hierarchical to verify open closed principles and keep it open for extension.

-to run the test , you need to run mvn clean test
+to run the solution, you need to run mvn clean install and mvn test